presslabs/toplytics/toplytics/readme.txt

 2. Extract the *toplytics.zip* archive into the */wp-content/plugins/* directory;
 3. Activate the plugin through the *Plugins* menu in WordPress.

-Alternatively go into your WordPress dashboard and click on *Plugins -> Add Plugin* and search for Toplytics.
+Alternatively, go into your WordPress dashboard and click on *Plugins -> Add Plugin* and search for Toplytics.
 Then click on *Install*, then on *Activate Now*.

 = Usage =
 Connect your plugin with Google Analytics Account from the Settings page (*Settigns -> Toplytics*);